 But in those days we never talked about “giving the gospel.”
 We talked about “soul-winning” or “witnessing” or “presenting the plan of salvation.”
 Not that those terms are necessarily bad (though they can be very misleading), but the Gospel is the Good News.

 Here’s one of the reasons, I’m guessing, that woman’s face looked so burdened.
 “Soul-winning,” or “witnessing” was a very, very burdensome thing, filled with heavy duties, wrought with guilt.
 Many preachers taught that if you didn’t “witness” to every person you met, then if that person went to hell, his blood would be on your hands, and he would cry out your name from the depths of suffering.
 This is a sobering and terrible concept.
 It’s the stuff of nightmares.
 And the burden is mammoth.
 It caused some people to work at their “witnessing” even at the expense of their families.
 It made others stay cloistered inside so that they would never meet anyone so no one’s blood would be on their hands.
-(Like the Catholics of the Middle Ages, it was part of what caused many say, “Oh well.
+(Like the Catholics of the Middle Ages, it was part of what caused many others say, “Oh well.
 There’s no way I can accomplish all I’m supposed to, so just oh well.”)

 Maybe there was another reason her face looked so joyless.
 This woman knew that salvation changed our destination—the churches of my past were very good at preaching that.
 But as my wise husband observed at breakfast, “They see God (Father, Son, Holy Spirit) as just some facts to be believed.
 In their minds, the responsibility lies with the one human to speak some words, with the other to believe them and say the sinner’s prayer.
 God is passive.”